SEMA: a Scalable and Efficient Mamba like Attention via Token Localization and Averaging: Theoretical Analysis of Attention and Variants: Dispersion Phenomenon

-where $\psi_R$ is RoPE \cite{su2023roformerenhancedtransformerrotary}, $\psi_L$ is LePE \cite{dong2022cswintransformergeneralvision}, and $\psi_q(x) = \psi_k(x) = ELU(x) + 1$.
+where $\psi_R$ is RoPE \citep{su2023roformerenhancedtransformerrotary}, $\psi_L$ is LePE \citep{dong2022cswintransformergeneralvision}, and $\psi_q(x) = \psi_k(x) = ELU(x) + 1$.

 The MILA equation \eqref{eq:mlla_attn} resembles the focused‐attention formulation in \eqref{eq:focused_attn}, with the only difference being the RoPE gating.
 We showed that focused attention disperses toward a convolution as the number of keys $n \to \infty$.
 Likewise, MILA also converges toward a convolution in the same limit.
 The argument proceeds as in Theorem \ref{thm:gen_attn_dispersion}.
-We will provide a brief justification.

-Since we assume that the queries and keys come from some compact subset of $\mathbb{R}^d$, and since $\psi_R$, $\psi_q$, and $\psi_k$ are continuous functions, each of these mappings preserves compactness.
-The inner product also preserves compactness.
-Therefore the numerator $\psi_R\bigl(\psi_q(q_i)\bigr)\,\psi_R\bigl(\psi_k(k_j)\bigr)^{T}$ takes values in a compact subset of \(\mathbb{R}\), and similarly the denominator $\psi_q(q_i)\,\psi_k(k_\ell)^{T}$ ranges over another (possibly different) compact subset of $\mathbb{R}^{+}$.
-The choice of $\psi_q, \psi_k$ guarantee that the denominators are positive.
-To ensure numerical stability, we add a small positive number to the denominator, e.g. $10^{-6}$.
-Finally, if we choose $\phi(x) = x$, then all the required bounds follow from Lemma \ref{lemma:Phi1/n}, and the conclusion follows directly from Theorem \ref{thm:gen_attn_dispersion}.
+We provided a more details explanation in Appendix \ref{sec:mila_proof_app}.

-We summarize attention mechanisms discussed here with their corresponding $\phi$ and theoretical upper and lower bounds of the $\Phi$-normalized attention coefficients in Table \ref{tab:attn_bounds}.
+We summarize attention mechanisms discussed here with their corresponding $\phi$ and theoretical upper and lower bounds of the $\Phi$-normalized attention coefficients in Tab.\ref{tab:attn_bounds}.